 Get Healthy Tips Sent to Your Phone!

 Types of Shoulder Surgery

-According to shoulder surgeon, Thomas Hughes, MD, there are three main types of minimally invasive shoulder replacement surgery:
+There are three main types of minimally invasive shoulder replacement surgery:

 - Hemi-arthroplasty for fractures.
 This procedure replaces the arm bone or the ball.

 - Total shoulder arthroplasty for arthritis.
 Replaces both the arm bone and the shoulder socket.